 When buying real estate, choosing the right developer is obviously one of the most important factors which determine how happy you are with the final product.

-Every company, even large corporations, can face difficulties if there are hiccups in the market.
-Unfortunately, if that happens and something goes wrong with a developer, every buyer assumes a corresponding personal risk.
+If there is so much as a minor tremor in the market, any company, even a major corporation, can run into trouble.
+Unfortunately, if that happens and something does go wrong with a developer, every buyer assumes a parallel personal risk.

 Any form of financial difficulty is obviously worrying to potential investors.
 But the bigger the financial problems, and the more severe the mistakes made, the more chance there is of financial loss for buyers.